manassaloi/manassaloi.github.io/_posts/2021-03-17-social-media-playbook.markdown

 26. [Do what the algorithm wants](https://perell.com/essay/annual-review-2021/#:~:text=Twitter%E2%80%99s%20algorithm%20is%20increasingly%20promoting%20threads)

+27. Compare and contrast between two communities.
+Why is BITS like this, when IITs are like this.
+Why is web3 like this, web2 like that.

 Try these for massive success.
 Don't let your lack of life experience prevent you from following your dreams/ building your network.

 P.S Not hating on anyone.
 If I had a course to sell or wanted to build a distribution channel on Twitter or Quora, I would do the same.